rev-net/memo/memo.md

 ### 2.1 Overview

 Investors interested in the promise of revnets should know there are three core entities at play:
-- **$REV:** A revnet.
+- **$REV:** A revnet benefiting from the growth of revnets.
 - **Revnet Research Group, LLC (RRG):** The split operator of the $REV revnet to start.
 - **Revnet Fund 1, LLC (RF1):** A fund that interfaces between traditional limited partners and onchain revnets.

 It is important to also mention Juicebox DAO ($JBX), the community instrumental to the research and development of revnets – revnets are built using Juicebox V4 after all. $JBX is the mothership and will continue to be the juicebox ecosystem's governance token that invests in its development while managing and allocating a book of assets, largely juicebox-based and revnet-based tokens it holds.

 Juicebox V4's fee collecting token will also be a revnet with the ticker $NANA.
-It will act as a revenue-generating unit of account stewarded by Juicebox DAO.
+It will act as a revenue-generating unit of account owned in large part by Juicebox DAO.

+Out of these, $JBX and $REV are the only interesting investments for onchain allocators.
+RF1 is the only interesting investment for offchain allocators.

-In summary, they have the following relationships:
+In summary, they all have the following relationships:
 - $REV's split is operated by RRG, described below.
 - RRG makes, secures, and markets tools that help make $REV and other revnets more successful.
 - RF1 takes in dollars from investors and limited partners, then converts to crypto for allocating to $REV and other revnet $TOKENs it believes in.
-- Juicebox DAO makes, secures, and markets the Juicebox v4 protocol with which all revnets are expressed.
+- Juicebox DAO makes, secures, and markets the Juicebox V4 protocol with which all revnets are expressed.
 - Each revnet pays a 2.5% cash out fee to $NANA.
 - $NANA operates as a revnet, meaning it pays a 2.5% cash out fee to $REV like all other revnets.
 - The above two points mean that each revnet's total cash out fee is 5%, with 2.5% going to $REV and 2.5% to $NANA.